wcxve/elisa/docs/index.md

 - **Performance**: Efficient computation backend based on [JAX](https://jax.readthedocs.io/en/latest/notebooks/quickstart.html)
 - ...

-**NOTE**: ``ELISA`` is currently under active development.
-Please be aware of potential brittleness, bugs, and changes to the API as the design evolves.
+**NOTE**: The documentations of ``ELISA`` is a work in progress.
+If you have any questions or suggestions, please feel free to open an issue on the [GitHub issues page](https://github.com/wcxve/elisa/issues).

 ```{admonition} How to find your way around?
 :class: tip